DroneBridge/ESP32/README.md

 A DroneBridge enabled firmware for the popular ESP32 modules from Espressif Systems.
 Probably the cheapest way to communicate with your drone, UAV, UAS, ground based vehicle or whatever you may call them.

-It also allows for a fully transparent serial to wifi pass through link with variable packet size (Continuous stream of data required).
+It also allows for a fully transparent serial to WiFi pass through link with variable packet size (Continuous stream of data required).

 DroneBridge for ESP32 is a telemetry/low data rate only solution.
 There is no support for cameras connected to the ESP32 since it does not support video encoding.